 As for the stuff I've done thus far on this site, two are OoT stories, both in a timeline in which Link decides to stay in the future rather than return to the past.
-The third is a Skyward Sword story set a few months after the game ends, and the fourth is a Link/Ilia story set after Twilight Princess.
+The third is a Skyward Sword story set a few months after the game ends, the fourth is a Link/Ilia story set after Twilight Princess, the fifth is a post Majora's Mask Zelda/Link story where Link is struggling with the effects of time travel.
 I'm not quite opposed to any of the main pairings, as you may be able to tell, besides Link and Ruto because frankly they're not the same species.
 But other than that, I love Link and Zelda, Malon, Ilia, Marin, etc.

 Fanfiction isn't the only thing I write however, I started writing a book in Bio30 and finished it just last year, and it's kind of a Sci-fi/romance/action/drama type thing.

 My favorite movies include: The Lord of The Rings, Star Wars, The Princess Bride, Fantastic Mr. Fox, Edward Scissor Hands, Lady In The Water, Signs, and The Village among others.

 My favorite TV shows include: DBZ, Lost, Stranger Things, Clannad.

 Yes, as you can tell from the above, I'm kind of a huge geek, but I am also a cheerleader at an all star club and a cheer coach, so that girly side of me balances it out a bit.

 Any more questions?

 UNLEASH THE QUOTES/KRAKEN!

 Frodo:I wish the ring had never come to me.
 I wish none of this had happened.